• Skip to primary navigation

 Ingredients

-• 1 pound smoked, spicy sausage (such as conecuh or andouille), cut into 1" discs
+- 1 pound smoked, spicy sausage (such as conecuh or andouille), cut into 1" discs Alternative: Chorizo sausage

 Instructions

-• In a heavy 5-quart saute pan over medium-high heat, add olive oil and brown the cut up chicken that has been seasoned with Tony's (NOTE: this is not the amount in the ingredient list; simply sprinkle the cut-up chicken with a little [or a lot] Tony's) for 3-5 minutes.
+- In a heavy 5-quart pan or Dutch oven over medium-high heat, add olive oil and brown the cut up chicken that has been seasoned with Tony's (NOTE: this is not the amount in the ingredient list; simply sprinkle the cut-up chicken with a little [or a lot] Tony's) for 3-5 minutes.
 Do not cook the chicken through.
 Remove chicken from pot.

-• Return chicken to pot and add the tomatoes, broth, and seasonings above.
+- Return chicken to pot and add the tomatoes, broth, and seasonings above.
 Mix well and taste for flavor.
 Add raw rice and mix well.
-Bring mixture to a boil, cover, and lower heat to medium-low.
-Simmer for 10 minutes and then stir mixture to bring rice to the top.
+Bring mixture to a boil, cover, and lower the heat.
+Gently simmer for 10 minutes and then stir mixture to bring rice to the top.

-• Cover and lower heat (very gentle simmer) and cook another 30 minutes or until rice is done.
+- Cover and lower heat (very gentle simmer) and cook another 30 minutes or until rice is done.
 Do not lift the lid while the jambalaya is cooking.
+Do not boil the jambalaya!
+All that's needed is a slow, gentle simmer.
+On my stove, it's the lowest setting.

 Notes